Does speed matter in customer service?

-Rude staff behavior is an example of bad poor customer service.
+Rude staff behavior is an example of bad customer service.
 Customers get a wrong impression about your business from this type of situation.
-Great customer service eliminates this situation with empathy, care, and listening to your customer with care.
+Great customer service eliminates this situation with empathy, care, and listening to your customers with care.

 When you care about your customer, you will take time to listen to their problems and focus on solving them.
 Rather than only focusing on how fast you can reply to the ticket.
 Although customers want a fast reply, quality customer service is the only way to satisfy them in the long run.

 What is fast customer service?

 Customers hate waiting and replying to customer queries as fast as possible can set you apart from your competitors.

-Fast customer service is getting in touch with your customer fast when they contact your support for solutions.
+Fast customer service means getting in touch with your customers quickly when they contact your support for solutions.
 Speed of service (SOS) is a term used in customer service to measure the speed of customer service.
 Fast customer service reduces the customer’s waiting time and improves your ticket response time.

 Why does speed matter in customer service?

-Nowadays, customers expect companies to provide high-quality service in a quick time.
+Nowadays, customers expect companies to provide high-quality service on time.
 Companies widely use the speed of service (SOS) as a speed metric to measure overall customer service.
-Speed of service can be different depending on each industry, product, and service.
+The speed of service can be different depending on each industry, product, and service.
 SOS helps to determine the ‘Average Handling Time’ for businesses.

 Research from Microsoft stated that 54% of customers’ expectations for high-quality customer service from companies rose high from the previous year.
-Surprisingly, 72% of consumers expect businesses to know who they are, their interest, and their purchase history when they contact your customer service, basically the essence of proactive customer support.
+Surprisingly, 72% of consumers expect businesses to know who they are, their interests, and their purchase history when they contact your customer service, which is the essence of proactive customer support.